dcthomson/mkvdts2ac3.py/README.md

 5. Reload nzbget again (Settings -> SYSTEM -> Reload)

-That's it.

     ###Defaults
-Now under Settings there should be a MKVDTS2AC3.py menu item.
+Now under Settings there should be a MKVDTS2AC3.PY menu item.
 You can change the defaults there if needed.

 Developed By